Swim Stroke Efficiency

 Astute readers will recognize a problem with this approach - the required power output also depends on the drag coefficient of the swimmer and the swimmers frontal area.
 Both of these values will be impossible to determine using an app.
 Additionally, we don’t know how much energy is added by each stroke.
 Without this information, you are calculating an efficiency score, but not a true efficiency ratio of output energy to input energy.
 But, if you determine a theoretical maximum swim efficiency score, you can present an efficiency value that is a percentage of the maximum possible score.

 Swimming world records were studied to estimate a maximum possible swim efficiency score.
 Sun Yang set the world record for the 1500 meter freestyle at the 2012 Olympics in London with a time of 14:31.02.
 He averaged 28 strokes per 50 meters, which provided a swim efficiency score of 5.296.
 Cesar Cielo set the 50 meter freestyle world record at the 2009 Brazilian Open Championships with a time of 20.91 seconds while taking 33 strokes, for a swim efficiency score of 8.695.
 The speed in a 50 meter sprint requires 260% more power than a long distance, 1500 meter effort, so the efficiency score during this type of effort must be correspondingly greater, even though a swimmer takes more strokes per 50 meter while sprinting.
-Swim+ uses a time of 20 meters for a 50 meter sprint, with only 30 strokes, as a theoretical maximum swim efficiency value.
+Swim+ uses a time of 20 seconds for a 50 meter sprint, with only 30 strokes, as a theoretical maximum swim efficiency value.
 For typical recreational swimmers, the swim efficiency values range between 10% and 20% of this maximum possible value.

 As a swimmer improves their stroke efficiency through improved biomechanics, they will observe both an increase in pace along with an increase in the distance each stroke propels them through the water.
 The increased distance per stroke will decrease the number of strokes over a given distance.